-- Note: An additional license will need to be purchased if you wish to install a Failover Server.
+- Note: An additional license will need to be purchased to install a Failover Server.
 Please contact your Account Manager for more details.

 - Begin by stepping through the normal installation of the JAMS Primary Engine.

-- For redundancy of the JAMS Database, you can configure AlwaysOn Availability (which replaced Database Mirroring as of SQL Server 2012), after you complete these instructions.
+- For redundancy of the JAMS Database, you can configure AlwaysOn Availability (which replaced Database Mirroring as of SQL Server 2012), after completing these instructions.